 Wednesdays, 13:00-14:00 (food starts at 12:45)

-Room 4 (note new room), Taub Building
+Room 201 (note return to traditional room), Taub Building

 If you are interested in giving a talk at the seminar, contact Omri Ben-Eliezer and/or David Wajc.